rdov/rdov.github.io/rdov_whitepaper.md

 ##### 2. Future Development Thesis
 Mentor writes Future Development Thesis (FDT) to illustrate what could and potentially will be built with the incubator project.
 This should be targeted at a specific category of sponsored project or applicant demographic, as each incubator exists to develop the thesis laid out in the FDT.
 There is a one to one relationship between FDTs and incubators.

-##### 3. Proposal for Sponsors
+##### 3. Financial Proposal for Sponsors
-Mentor proposes creation of an incubator which will sponsor projects based on the FDT, and the inventor's contributions promised in the Support Agreement.
+Mentor proposes creation of an incubator which will sponsor projects based on the FDT.
 In the proposal, the mentor offers a financial plan for the incubator.
 The financial plan should include a sponsor who will provide grant funding for sponsored projects in return for a share of revenue from Support Agreement payments.
 If the mentor is not experienced at finance, the sponsor may propose a financial plan for the incubator.
-The two may also negotiate, of course.

 ##### 4. Incubator Application
 Once a sponsor has been found, and has funded the incubator, it can begin accepting applications.
 Applicants will submit their proposals for implementing the FDT, and the mentor and sponsors will decide to accept or reject the application.